divergentdave/gm_scripts/README.md

 [Install](https://github.com/divergentdave/gm_scripts/raw/master/Pull_Photo/Pull_Photo.user.js)

 ### Campus Alert
 Warns you when you visit a University of Minnesota website that is from any campus other than Twin Cities.
+(Caution: unmaintained)

 [Install](https://github.com/divergentdave/gm_scripts/raw/master/campus_alert/campus_alert.user.js)

 ### Laundry View Classic
 This script automatically redirects to the flash-free "classic mode" version of LaundryView pages.
+(Caution: unmaintained)

 [Install](https://github.com/divergentdave/gm_scripts/raw/master/lv_classic/lv_classic.user.js)

 ### On This Day
 This script integrates with Gmail, and lists the emails you received exactly one year ago in a little widget.
+(Caution: probably broken and unmaintained)

 [Install](https://github.com/divergentdave/gm_scripts/raw/master/on_this_day/on_this_day.user.js)